 The world of medical marijuana has exploded in the past few years, with the herb now legal for medicinal use in over two-thirds of U.S. states.
-One of the most well-known and well-researched uses of medical cannabis is in the treatment of chronic pain.
+One of the most well-known and well-researched uses of medical cannabis is in the management of chronic pain.

-What is Causalgia?
+What Is Causalgia?